khalidgt95/athena/README.md

 ### Our mission

 We bring as many people as possible together to provide facts to the public and to support decision making on how to deal with the breakout in a highly coordinated and efficient way.
+Actionable insights may also lead to the fast development of products that help fight the virus.

 ### Our objectives

-- By the 10th of April 2020, we will have delivered on at least 5 testable hypothesis
+- By April 10th of 2020, we will have delivered on at least 5 testable hypothesis
+- By April 25th of 2020, we will have developed one minimum viable product to help fight the virus

 ### Our strategies